The real origin of Panama hat

 Cuenca hats vs Montecristi Panama Hats

-The Manabi region, and especially the town of Montecristi and Jipijapa (pronounced hee-pee-ha-pa) become the masters of the traditional weaving techniques and with time they made a name for themselves as the producer of the finest and better quality woven hats.
+The Manabi region, and especially the towns of Montecristi and Jipijapa (pronounced hee-pee-ha-pa), became masters of traditional weaving techniques.
+With time, they made a name for themselves as producers of the finest and highest-quality woven hats.

-Oddly enough, although it is a fact that the Montecristi hat is the most prestigious one, is not the most widely sold.
+Oddly enough, although the Montecristi hat is the most prestigious, it is not the most widely sold.

 In 1845, Don Bartolome Serrano brought the hat business to Cuenca.
-He traveled to the coast bought material and hired the best artisans and brought them to Cuenca.
-In no time he made Cuenca one of the biggest Toquilla straw hats producers.
+He traveled to the coast, bought material, hired the best artisans, and brought them to Cuenca.
+In no time, he made Cuenca one of the biggest producers of Toquilla straw hats.

-Nowadays Cuenca maintain the title as the main exporter of the Serrano hat.
+Nowadays, Cuenca maintains the title of the main exporter of the Serrano hat.

 Brent, from Brent Black Panama hats, whose site has now become my bible on everything Panama hats, explains that there is a sort of issue with Cuenca producers.
 On one hand, they are selling Serrano hats as the original one, something which many competitors would not agree with.
 On the other hand, they are claiming their hats original Montecristi hats, which they are not, most of them at least.

-In order to protect the authenticity of the Montecristi brand, the Montecristi Foundation was founded.
-The non-profit organization is doing an amazing job to support the Montecristi community of hat wavers with many projects such as health care for the weavers, instructions, and training for the new artisans, and much more.
+The Montecristi Foundation was founded to protect the authenticity of the Montecristi brand.
+The non-profit organization is doing an amazing job supporting the Montecristi community of hat wavers with many projects, such as health care for the weavers, instructions and training for the new artisans, and much more.
 But their biggest project is to give legal protection to “ Montecristi” hats.
-Let’s hope they will achieve it.
+Let’s hope they will achieve this.

 How to recognize an original Panama Straw Hats

-As I was mentioning before, the quality of the toquilla straw hats (mind.
-Ecuadorian don’t call it Panama hat) can vary not only by the quality of the straw but also the weaving process and pattern.
-For example, if it’s tighter it is supposed to be of better quality.
+As I mentioned before, the quality of the toquilla straw hats (mind.
+Ecuadorian don’t call them Panama hats) can vary not only by the quality of the straw but also by the weaving process and pattern.
+For example, if the weave is tighter, it is supposed to be of better quality.

-There are also different weaving techniques that can affect the hat’s lightness, durability, flexibility, and breathability.
+Different weaving techniques can also affect the hat’s lightness, durability, flexibility, and breathability.

-Unfortunately, there is not a standard grading system among the Panama hats companies.
+Unfortunately, there is no standard grading system among the Panama hats companies.
 Therefore one seller’s grade 10 can be very different from another seller’s grade 10.
 So it’s difficult to compare.

 The main factors that determine the quality of a hat are:

-- The straw: the finer the better, but it’s also important that is evenly colored.
+• The straw: the finer, the better, but it’s also important that it is evenly colored.

 The finest Panama hats have over 2,000-4,000 weaves per square inch, which means that the artisan will take between four to eight months to make the hat.
 If you take into consideration the years of experience and the time involved in the creation, you can now understand why such special types of hats don’t come cheap.